 Sainte-Anne offers a range of degree, diploma and certificate programs and is profiled in both the Maclean’s Universities Guidebook and the Maclean’s Colleges Guide.
 To learn more about the school’s degree programs, see the Universities Guidebook profile.

 Bilingualism is highly prized in Nova Scotia, where provincial institutions are required by law to provide services in French.
 Sainte-Anne offers French-language undergraduate and college programs and is renowned for its French immersion and personalized courses in French as a second language.
 At the college level, students can choose from a variety of one- and two-year programs in health care, education, occupational therapy and physical therapy assistance.
 Most college programs are offered at all five campuses across Nova Scotia.
 Many programs are also available online, including the teaching assistant and physical therapist assistant programs, early childhood education and more.

 Université Sainte-Anne has dubbed itself the “greenest little campus” in Canada and takes pride in its commitment to sustainable rural development and renewable energy sources.
-In the last decade, it has implemented a solar thermal system and erected two wind turbines.
-The money it saves on energy costs is directed toward research projects and funding for new programs of study.
+In the past decade, it has implemented a solar thermal system and erected two wind turbines.
+The money it saves on energy costs goes toward research projects and funding for new programs of study.

 |Size of school||Tuition (diploma)||Tuition (certificate)||Residence offerings|